We are thrilled to welcome Alex to the now>press>play team.

 And so I became a lead facilitator and project manager for The Media Trust Vlogstar Challenge.
 This was a free vlogging workshop for secondary school students across London and Essex in partnership with YouTube and The Jack Petchey Foundation.
 I had the amazing fortune to train inspiring young Londoners to share their stories to a global audience through recording video content for YouTube.

 I wish that I had had access to now>press>play when I was teaching!
-I feel fortunate to champion an education technology that ignites children’s imaginations through sound, story
+I feel fortunate to champion an education technology that ignites children’s imaginations through sound, story and movement.

 My belief is that technology should encourage cooperative learning, providing a space for pupils to create connections with their peers and the lesson content.